methane/python-dstring/README.md

     return wrapped, open(r, encoding="utf-8")
 ```

-The similar problem exists in `test_gc.py`.
+A similar problem exists in `test_gc.py`.
 The first line of `code` is indented twice.
 Rewriting `code` with d-string breaks the test because the first line is not empty.

 ```python